Source: Leland Francisco/Flickr; Headache

 For instance, you may realize that someone “de-friending” you hurts so badly because you carry within you a sense that you are inadequate.
 Your head may tell you that this isn’t true, but your heart says otherwise.

 By accepting this awareness, you can choose to work on healing the sense that you are broken.
 This is not a problem you can just resolve in a day, but you can do it.
 Talk with supportive friends.
 Attend workshops or therapy.
 Do some reading about developing self-compassion.
 (You might want to check out my articles: Overcoming Obstacles to Happiness and Success; Nurture Personal Growth with Self-Compassion; How To Be More Compassionate Toward Yourself).

 In the end, if you choose to listen to the pain from adversity as a teacher, you will find truth in what Mr. Duncan so eloquently stated.
 It can be a “guiding scar and guiding star.”
 Though you may understandably not wish adversity on yourself, you can be better for the pain you have suffered.

-Leslie Becker-Phelps, Ph.D. is a clinical psychologist in private practice and is on the medical staff at Somerset Medical Center in Somerville, NJ.
-She also writes a blog for WebMD (The Art of Relationships) and is the relationship expert on WebMD’s Relationships and Coping Community.
+Leslie Becker-Phelps, Ph.D. is a clinical psychologist in private practice and is on the medical staff at Robert Wood Johnson University Hospital, Somerset in Somerville, NJ.
+She is also a regular contributor for the WebMD blog Relationships and is the relationship expert on WebMD’s Relationships and Coping Community.